kumahq/kuma/UPGRADE.md

 ### Deprecated argument to transparent-proxy

-Parameters `--redirect-inbound-port-v6` will be deprecated and will be removed in the future.
-The proxy will redirect IPv6 traffic using the same port (15006) as ipv4 traffic, if you want to disable traffic redirection for IPv6 traffic, please use `--disable-ipv6`.
+Parameter `--redirect-inbound-port-v6` is deprecated and will be removed in the future.
+The proxy will now redirect IPv6 traffic using the same port (15006) as ipv4 traffic, if you want to disable traffic redirection for IPv6 traffic, please use `--disable-ipv6`.
-The matching Kubernetes annotation: `traffic.kuma.io/exclude-outbound-ports-for-uids`.
+Hence, the matching annotation `kuma.io/transparent-proxying-inbound-v6-port` is now deprecated and we've also added a new Kubernetes annotation `kuma.io/disable-ipv6` for disabling IPv6 traffic redirection on Kubernetes pods.

 ## Upgrade to `2.5.x`